Can THC make you psychotic or cause those who have “latent” schizophrenia to manifest itself? And can CBD treat schizophrenia?

 CBD (cannabidiol) has no effect on dopamine because it works inside the cell, not on the cell surface – where THC works.
 CBD inhibits FABP (fatty acid binding protein) which results in increased anandamide, a fatty acid neurotransmitter which gives one the sense of emotional centeredness and bliss.

-Do people who are already suffering with schizophrenia “gravitate” to cannabis?
+Do people who are already suffering with schizophrenia “gravitate” toward cannabis?

 Proof of CBD’s benefit in the treatment of psychosis